 \section{Conclusion and Future Work}

-This work proposes \name{}, a simple but effective deep learning model for weather forecasting.
-We show that a standard vision architecture can achieve competitive results in weather forecasting with a carefully designed training recipe.
-We propose randomized iterative forecasting, a novel approach that trains the model to forecast at different time intervals.
-This allows the model to produce multiple forecasts for each target lead time at test time and combine individual forecasts for better accuracy.
-Our experiments show \name{}'s competitive accuracy in short-range forecasts and its exceptional performance for predictions beyond 7 days. \name{} achieves this performance with significantly less data and computing resources.
-In future work, one can study how to use multiple forecasts produced by the model to quantify uncertainty.
-Second, one can try randomizing other components of the model such as the input variables.
-This increases the variability in the forecasts, potentially improving the accuracy of the average forecast.
-Last but not least, it is interesting to study how \name{} performs when trained on higher-resolution data and larger model sizes, given its favorable scaling properties.
+This work proposes \name{}, a simple yet effective deep learning model for weather forecasting.
+We demonstrate that a standard vision architecture can achieve competitive results with a carefully designed training recipe.
+Our novel approach, randomized iterative forecasting, trains the model to forecast at different time intervals, enabling it to produce and combine multiple forecasts for each target lead time for better accuracy.
+Experiments show \name{}'s competitive accuracy in short-range forecasts and exceptional performance beyond 7 days, all with significantly less data and computing resources.
+Future research could explore using multiple forecasts to quantify uncertainty, randomizing other model components like input variables to increase variability and accuracy, and evaluating \name{} on higher-resolution data and larger model sizes due to its favorable scaling properties.